-For me, it is all about shape,
+For me, it is all about shape

-color and spatial awareness.
+and spatial awareness.

 Statement: